marktoda/superchain-actions/README.md

 - **Semi-Atomicity**: While each chain's execution is atomic, the entire cross-chain process is not fully atomic.
 Design workflows with this in mind.
 - **Authentication**: Only the L2ToL2CrossDomainMessenger can invoke `handleMessage()`, preventing unauthorized calls.
 - **Chain Validation**: Messages are validated to ensure they're executed on the correct chain.
-- **Nested Call Failure**: Local execution failures in nested calls revert with the `CallFailed` error.
+- **Nested Action Failure**: Local execution failures in nested actions revert with the `CallFailed` error.

 ## Limitations